NET WORTH: $5.6 billion

 OVERVIEW: Sam Zell, his wife Helen, and family move their philanthropy through the Zell Family Foundation.
 The foundation gave away some $22 million in a recent year.
 The Zells' support of the Jewish community includes the Zell Entrepreneurship Program at IDC Herzliya, a university in Israel.
 The family is also interested in Holocaust remembrance and support for Jews in the former Soviet Union.

 Each year, the foundation also supports a select number of Jewish organizations.
-The forces here are personal, as Zell's parents, Bernard and Rochelle Zell, fled Poland in the late 1930s, eventually settling in the Midwest where they became prominent figures in the local Jewish community.
+The throughline here is likely personal; Zell's parents, Bernard and Rochelle Zell, fled Poland in the late 1930s, eventually settling in the Midwest where they became prominent figures in the local Jewish community.
 The Chicago area is home to the Bernard Zell Anshe Emet Day School and the Rochelle Zell Jewish High School, both of which Zell and Helen steadily support via the family foundation.
-Other education and youth grantees have included National Ramah Commission, University of Michigan Hillel, Jewish Student Connection, and Birthright Israel.
-The Zells, as well, have steadily supported the Boulder JCC Preschool Program.
+Other education and youth grantees have included the National Ramah Commission, University of Michigan Hillel, Jewish Student Connection, and Birthright Israel.
+The Zells have also steadily supported the Boulder JCC Preschool Program.

-The family also has supported Holocaust remembrance, sending funds to the United States Holocaust Memorial Museum, and Illinois Holocaust Museum & Education Center.
+The family also has supported Holocaust remembrance, sending funds to the United States Holocaust Memorial Museum and the Illinois Holocaust Museum & Education Center, as well as the Simon Weisenthal Center.
 Religious organizations like Jewish Theological Seminary and Wood River Jewish Community, have been supported too.

 Another important grantee is Yad Yisroel, which received a $3.5 million gift in a single year last decade.
 Yad Yisroel is "dedicated to the revival of Jewish life in the former Soviet Union, as well as assisting former Soviet Jewry wherever they may be."